What is an antegrade pyelogram?

 Generally, an antegrade pyelogram follows this process:

-- An intravenous (IV) line will be inserted into your arm or hand.
+An IV (intravenous) line will be inserted into your arm or hand. .Your blood pressure,

 will wipe an area of skin on your lower back with iodine.
 This will sterilize the